TanayWagh/intellect/README.md

 ##### React ErrorBoundary (ErrorBoundary.tsx)
 Error boundaries in React are special components that handle JavaScript errors occurring within their child component tree.
 They effectively catch these errors, log them, and display an alternative UI instead of the crashed component tree.

 Currently, error boundaries can only be implemented using class components.
 The current application will show **Something went wrong.
-Please contact Admin… message on UI**.
+Please contact Admin…** message on UI.
 We can render custom components such as <ReachException/> which can display custom messages or additional images as a fallback UI.

 ##### Lazy Loading of Application (Lazy.tsx)
 Instead of loading the entire application upfront, lazy loading allows for a more optimized and efficient user experience.
 Some of its advantages include